1. Home

 Implementing closed loop cooling requires attention to several factors:

-- Heat rejection selection matters significantly.
-Cooling towers offer high efficiency but require maintenance.
-Dry coolers eliminate water treatment needs but may struggle in hot weather.
-Central chillers provide precise control at higher operating costs.
+• Heat rejection is the most consequential choice here.
+Cooling towers are efficient but require ongoing maintenance.
+Dry coolers remove the water-treatment burden but can underperform in hot weather.
+Central chillers offer precise control at a higher operating cost.

 Understanding the Investment